maravtdm/plex-update/README.md

 # plex-update

-Bash script for updating Plex Media Server under FreeBSD (because it's not possible from the WebUI)
+Shell script for updating Plex Media Server under FreeBSD (because it's not possible from the WebUI)

 Prerequisite :
-- wget
-- w3m
 - doas

 Add this line to /usr/local/etc/doas.conf